Frequently asked questions

 To find out what mandatory statements are required under the Act, see the article Commercial immovable or enterprise: mandatory statements in any brokerage contract or transaction proposal.

 Can I do business with any real estate broker to sell my commercial immovable?

-No. Some brokers have licences restricted to residential or mortgage brokerage; they may not act as intermediary in a commercial transaction.
+No. Some brokers have licences restricted to residential brokerage; they may not act as intermediary in a commercial transaction.

 In addition, real estate brokers with an unrestricted licence may act in commercial matters, but a note of caution: not just anyone can claim to be a specialist in this field!
 Check the signs: brokers who work mainly in this field sometimes advertise it.
 You can also ask people who have done a similar transaction in the past; they can probably refer you to a broker whose work they appreciated.

 In addition, when you do a search using the Find a broker tool, the broker's information will include his licence category.